Advertisement

 by | Feb 5, 2023

 Surface roughness is a critical aspect in evaluating how materials interact with their environment, impacting everything from mechanical performance to visual aesthetics.
 Two essential metrics used to quantify surface roughness are RA (Roughness Average) and RMS (Root Mean Square).
-Although both are derived from the surface profile’s peaks and valleys, they utilize these measurements in distinct ways.
+Although both RA and RMS are derived from the surface profile’s peaks and valleys, they utilize these measurements in distinct ways.

 How RA and RMS Are Measured